Richard-Kirby/piscale2/README.md

 Need to first install the C++ library that the HX711 library relies upon.
 Repo is here: https://github.com/endail/hx711

+Clone this repo and change to the directory $cd piscale2

 Set up a virtual Python environment.
 Using "python -m venv venv" - this puts a new Virtual environment directory, which you then need to activate by 'source venv/bin/activate'.
 You then need to install the rest of the requirements in the virtual environment.

 Once it is clear you are running in the venv, the you need to run this install dependencies via 'pip3 install -r requirements.txt'